-Various AH disciplines (among them architecture, landscape studies, literature, philosophy and ethnohistory) have much to contribute to the evocative (if enigmatic) notions of 'statement of significance' and 'spirit of place', and the related idea of 'sense of place', as well as closely allied notions of place attachment, place dependence, power of place and genius loci (Graham, 2009; International Centre for Cultural and Heritage Studies, 2009) - for which German has a term that captures many of these meanings in a single word: Heimat.
+The purpose of this report on AH perspectives on CES is not to argue for greater recognition of the built historic environment as a means of accessing/enhancing a sense of place (International Centre for Cultural and Heritage Studies, 2009), though it does note that, for purposes of Landscape Characterization, all environments are historic, and the historic environment includes natural (ecosystem/biodiversity) as well as cultural features.
+Nonetheless, various AH disciplines (among them architecture, landscape studies, literature, philosophy and ethnohistory) have much to contribute to the evocative (if enigmatic) notions of 'statement of significance' and 'spirit of place', and the related idea of 'sense of place', as well as closely allied notions of place attachment, place dependence, power of place and genius loci (Graham, 2009; International Centre for Cultural and Heritage Studies, 2009) - for which the German language has a term that captures much of these meanings in a single word: Heimat.

 Insofar as AH researchers are trained to capture the experiential qualities of nature, five clusters of concepts become paramount in the context of drawing up statements of significance and sense of place: 1.
 Significance, value, meaning, worth; 2.
 Culture, nature, integration of culture-nature; 3.
 Character, description, thick, thin; 4.
 Spirit of place, genius loci, sense of place, atmosphere, mood; and 5.
-Setting, place, landscape, environment, ecosystem, nature, habitat, dwelling, home (Pite, AHWG comments, 2013).
-AH research could productively focus on significance and spirit of place as a major contribution to CES debates, with a potential opportunity for researchers to contribute to assessments of the significance and spirit of place, not just of 'crown jewel' National Trust properties, but of other, less hallowed but eminently worthy and yet-to-be valued places.
+Setting, place, landscape, environment, ecosystem, nature, habitat, dwelling, home (Pite,